Xi-CAM/Xi-cam/docs/source/workflow.md

 ### Synchronous Execution

-As we saw in our example earlier, we can use `execute_syncrhonous` to run a Workflow as a normal snippet of Python code.
+As we saw in our example earlier, we can use `execute_synchronous` to run a Workflow as a normal snippet of Python code.
 When this method is run, the we wait until we get a result back before the interpreter can continue running code.

 ### Asynchronous Execution (Recommended)

 The `execute` and `execute_all` methods are asynchronous, so they run in a separate thread.
-This is highly beneficial in a GUI environment like Xi-CAM, since we don't want to block Xi-CAM's UI from responding, and we could potentially offload execution onto a remote device.
+_This is highly beneficial in a GUI environment like Xi-CAM, since we don't want to block Xi-CAM's UI from responding,_ and we could potentially offload execution onto a remote device.
 These methods take in several parameters; for now, we will focus on three of these parameters: